qis/signature/readme.md

 # Signature
 C++23 binary signature search algorithm implemented using AVX2 and TBB.

+**WARNING**: This project is not ready for production yet!<br/>
+This warning will be removed and the repo force pushed with the final version.

 ## Usage
 Install using CMake or copy the header file [include/qis/signature.hpp](include/qis/signature.hpp).